Create and Edit Drafting Data

 7. Toggle any snap modes you need for editing.

-8. Pick an object in the view.
+8. Pick an object in the view and make the needed changes.

 Click-and-drag